 Ghada Salama is an Instructional Associate Professor in the Chemical Engineering program at Texas A&M at Qatar.
-She feels a strong bond with all things Asia especially South East Asia where she grew up and would love to contribute to Teach 3.11
+She feels a strong bond with all things Asia especially South East Asia where she grew up and would love to contribute to Teach 3.11.org.

 Ryuma Shineha is an Assistant Professor of Mass Communication at Seijo University.
 He previously held an assistant professorship at the Graduate University for Advanced Studies (“Science and Society” group).
 He studies media discourses, communication, and public policy concerning the life sciences in Japan.
 He received his Ph.D. on this theme from Kyoto University in 2011.
 His published works on this theme include “Public engagement in Japanese policy-making: a history of the genetically modified organisms debate” (New Genetics and Society, vol. 28-2, 2009).
 Currently, he is investigating the social structures, media discourses, and the public interest on issues around 3.11 with collaborating researchers Mikihito Tanaka (Waseda University), Ekou Yagi and Masaki Nakamura (both of Osaka University).
 Their current work on 3.11 is published in Japanese as the two books, The Disaster Vulnerable and the Information Vulnerable: What was overlooked after 3.11? (災害弱者と情報弱者: ３・１１後、何が見過ごされたのか) (Chikuma-Press) and Science and Politics after the Disaster of March 11 in Japan (ポスト3.11の科学と政治) (Nakanishiya Press).

-Grace is an MA candidate with the History Programme at Nanyang Technological University.
-As an extension of her interests in the histories of time standardization, she is currently writing her graduate thesis on the progression of time policing and street illumination in nineteenth-century colonial Singapore.
-She holds an interest in the representations of hibakusha experience and memory in autobiographical and fictional works.
+Grace Teo is an MA student with the History Programme at Nanyang Technological University.
+As an extension of her interests in the histories of time standardization, she is currently completing her graduate thesis on the progression of time policing in nineteenth-century colonial Singapore.
+She holds an interest in the representations of hibakusha experience and memory in autobiographical and fictional works

 Teach311.org is produced in collaboration with the Max Planck Institute for the History of Science (Artifacts, Action, Knowledge) and Nanyang Technological University-Singapore.
 It began in 2011 as a joint project of the Forum for the History of Science in Asia and the Society for the History of Technology Asia Network.